chaserhkj/ivi-book/control/tsp.md

 # Non-SCPI Devices

 This part will contain the example to control an non-SCPI deivce.
+We would take Keithley's TSP commands as example non-SCPI command system.

 The example script would concentrate on operating a **Keithley's System SourceMeter 2600 Series SMU device** to **measure the I-V characteristic diagram of